 ATP has no equity capital and is not subject to a solvency capital requirement.
 ATP's overall risk profile is therefore based on a calculation of the aggregate risk using a proprietary risk model, supplemented with other risk assessments and analyses.
 The purpose of these risk calculations is to provide a varied and detailed overview of the specific risks to which ATP is exposed.
-ATP's financial robustness is assessed by comparing the calculated risks with the bonus potential constituted by ATP's free reserves.
+ATP's financial robustness is assessed by comparing the calculated risks with the bonus potential constituted by ATP's free reserves and in addition, the ability to secure the purchasing power of the pensions is asseded.
 ATP can cover its risks according to a large number of risk assessments and analyses.
 The overall assessment is that ATP's risk and financial condition is adequate.
 ATP's risk profile is described in the following; first based on ATP's overall risks and then based on each of the underlying risk categories.